56dot1/MIni_project/README.md

 # Mini_project01_crawling

-In this project, you will learn how to use Selenium (Python) to control a WebDriver behavior.
+In this project, you will learn how to use Selenium (Python) to control a WebDriver.
 # Your tasks

 ### CDS Shop: http://10.113.178.219